MontealegreLuis/phuml/CONTRIBUTING.md

 $ make test
 ```

-[Make][6] will run PHPUnit with the same options it runs in Travis inside the Docker container.
+`make` will run PHPUnit with the same options it runs in Travis inside the Docker container.

 You can alternatively run the test suite without this group of tests in your local environment.